 Because ChexSystems is a consumer reporting agency the information they contain must be accurate.
 Just like the credit bureaus, they are governed by the Fair Credit Reporting Agency.

-Even if you’re successful in finding banks that don’t use ChexSystems, 80 percent of banks and credit unions screen new customers using ChexSystems.
-They are hard to avoid whether you want to open a bank account online or in-person.
-It’s a good practice to order your ChexSystems report, free of charge, once a year and make it a habit of monitoring what banks are reporting about you.
+Even if you’re successful in finding banks that don’t use ChexSystems, over 80 percent of banks and credit unions screen new customers using some type of consumer reporting agency.
+Checking account reporting companies are difficult to avoid whether you want to open a bank account online or in-person.
+It’s a good practice to order your ChexSystems report, free of charge, and make it a habit of monitoring what banks are reporting about your checking habits.

 ChexSystems generates a ChexSystems Scores